mathspp/drops/0062-formatting_big_numbers/tip.md

 # Big money $123541241234  # Might be different for you.
 ```

-Note that the locale-appropriate separator might be “nothing”, as seen above.
+Note that the locale-appropriate separator might be “nothing” if the locale isn't set appropriately beforehand, as seen above.

+Since Python 3.14, you can also [group digits in the fractional part](#grouping-digits-in-the-fractional-part) of a number.

 Further reading: